assim-fayas/typeScript-workouts/README.md

 # typeScript-workouts
-This is my  sample workouts that i done  during practising typescript
+Here is a sample of the workouts I completed while practicing TypeScript: